Types of equity release

 A home reversion scheme allows you to sell all or part of your property in exchange for money.

-We’ll look at the two different types of equity release in more detail below.
-Remember, it’s always recommended to discuss equity release with an expert adviser before making any decisions relating to your home and its value.
+We look at the two different types of equity release in more detail below.
+Remember, you should discuss equity release with an expert adviser before making decisions relating to your home and its value.

 Equity release type 1: Lifetime mortgages

 A lifetime mortgage is a loan for an agreed amount of tax-free money secured against your home.
-As long as the equity release provider you choose adheres to Equity Release Council (ERC) standards, you continue to own 100% of the property, and you don’t need to make monthly repayments on the equity you release.
+As long as the equity release scheme you choose adheres to Equity Release Council (ERC) standards, you still own 100% of the property.
+You won’t need to make monthly repayments on the equity you release.
 (Although some schemes do let you make repayments so you can reduce the amount you owe.)

 Instead, the money you borrow – and the compound interest – is paid back when you die or move into long-term residential care.
 Any money left over once the loan has been repaid will go to your estate.